-The map is transferred from the Infotainment system to the Digital SEAT Cockpit and vice versa using the map transfer key.
+The map is transferred from the infotainment system to the SEAT Digital Cockpit and vice versa using the map transfer button.

-Using the right thumbwheel of the multifunction steering wheel, in the Navigation menu, you can transfer the map back to the Infotainment System.
+Using the right thumbwheel of the multifunction steering wheel, in the Navigation menu, you can transfer the map back to the infotainment system.